 Very healthy climbing plant.
 Much appreciated for its delicate leaves and long lasting foliage.
-Low-maintenance, almost no pruning necessary, ideal for high greening, drainpipes, plant walls, canopies and so on... >>>Price
+Low-maintenance, almost no pruning necessary.
+Can be used for a variety of facade planting applications; ideal for high greening, drainpipes, plant walls, canopies and so on... >>>Price

-A sunny to (semi-) shaded position, warm and preferably protected from wind.
-Sandy, well-drained loam with plenty of nutrients and humus and regular water provision.
+A sunny to (semi-) shaded location, warm, and preferably protected from wind.
+Nutrient-rich, sandy-humid, well-drained soil with regular water provision.
 Distance from plant to plant: 1 - 2.5 meters. >>> Price

-This twiner's initial growth is rather slow, but with good care will display dense foliage after 2-3 years.
-Suckers can make up for the bare lower stems.
-A good watering regime and relatively mild weather will ensure the foliage will last well into winter.
-In warmer climates such as wine-growing regions, the plant is semi-evergreen.
-Red-brown flower clusters in early spring, only perceived from close-up.
-The bizarre, edible fruit develop - if at all - only in the warmer wine-growing regions.Prune to thin out every 2-3 years; occasional rigorous pruning of single shoots in early spring will encourage new shoots from the base.
+This twiner's initial growth is rather slow, but with good care will display dense foliage after 2-3 years, and can grow up to 10 m in height.
+Ground runners can compensate for the bare lower area.
+A good watering regime and relatively mild weather will ensure that the foliage will last well into winter.
+In warmer climates, (for example, wine-growing regions), the plant is semi-evergreen.
+Has red-brown flower tufts/clusters in early spring, only visible at close range.
+The bizarre, edible fruit develops - if at all - only in the warmer wine-growing regions.
+Cut every 2-3 years to thin out; occasional rigorous pruning of single shoots in early spring will stimulate new shoots in the base area.